Office hours: Wednesday 1:00 pm – 3:00 pm or By Appointment

 Labor and Development Studies, Modern Mozambique

 Zachary Kagan Guthrie is a historian of modern southern Africa, focusing on central Mozambique.
-Prior to joining the University of Mississippi in 2014, he received his BA from Wesleyan University and his MA and PhD at Princeton University.

 His broad teaching and research interests include the history of forced labor, the history of colonial punishment, the history of development projects, and the history of decolonization movements.
 He also has a methodological interest in the interconnections between public history, historical memory, and the production of academic history.